-Group discussion:

-Comparing this exercise

-to our work
+Group discussion: Comparing this exercise to our work

-Welcome to the training called Need a Nonjudgmental Approach.
-As you'll see on the flip chart, the purpose of today's training is to gain a greater understanding of what it means to work in an environment that understands and appreciates our differences, in both staff and patients.
-First let's take a few minutes to review the Decreasing Conflict & Building Bridge brochure.
+Welcome to Need a Nonjudgmental Approach training.
+As you'll see on the flip chart, the purpose of today's training is to gain a greater understanding of what it means to work in an environment that understands and appreciates the differences between staff and patients.
+First let's take a few minutes to review the Decreasing Conflict & Building Bridges brochure.
 Would someone volunteer to read the Need a Nonjudgmental Approach section out loud?